shannah/mirah-nbm/README.md

 * Ruby-like syntax
 * Statically compiled to JVM bytecode.
-* Compiled code has no dependencies (you can deply code just as if it was compiled java).
+* Compiled code has no dependencies (you can deploy code just as if it was compiled java).
 * 2-way interrop between Mirah code and java code.
 * As fast as Java